PHY 2203 Introduction to Modern Physics

 - Apply the idea that the measurable effects of a gravitational field are equivalent to the observer being in an accelerated reference frame.

-- Apply ideas from wave mechanics to explain the measureable properties (e.g. conductivity) of crystalline solids.
+- Apply ideas from wave mechanics to explain the measurable properties (e.g. conductivity) of crystalline solids.

 - Apply the energy and charge conservation laws towards the analysis of nuclear structure and reactions.